-The quick recall of times tables facts through knowing tables OFF BY HEART:
+The quick recall of times tables facts through knowing tables OFF BY HEART ...

-- Gives confidence and develops self-esteem; - Enables a 'can do' attitude in approaching more challenging maths; - Is the building blocks for all multiplication, division, fraction, ratio and percentage work; - Is a life skill that many adults still use every day; - Can be satisfying, enjoyable and fun!
+- Gives confidence and develops self-esteem

+- Enables a 'can do' attitude in approaching more challenging maths

+- Is the building blocks for all multiplication, division, fraction, ratio and percentage work

+- Is a life skill that adults use every day

+- Can be satisfying, enjoyable and fun!